searchspring/snap/packages/snap-tracker/README.md

 ```

 ### `context` property
 The `context` property is generated at the time of instantiating Tracker.
-It is passed along to the Beacon endpoint and contains the following:
+It is part of each event payload and provides context of the event.

 `userId` - unique ID to identify the user, persisted in a cookie/local storage fallback